jvarho/pylibscrypt/README.md

 --
 * Uses system libscrypt[2] – as up to date as your distro is.
 * Offers a pure Python scrypt implementation for when there's no libscrypt.
 * Not unusably slow, even in pure Python... at least with pypy[3].
-(More than one tenth the C speed, anyway.)
+  (Around one fifth the C speed, anyway.)

 Requirements
 --